 You absolutely need to start doing SEO asap.

-This is because your competition are building links at a really aggressive rate.
+This is because your competitors are building links at a really aggressive rate.

 - 60 of the 150 domains examined added over 1 million links last year.